OraOpenSource/apex-nitro/readme.md

 > Front-end development in Oracle APEX at its best.

-APEX Nitro is a build tool for APEX Front-end development.
-It watches for file changes (JavaScript, CSS, other) on your machine, compiles them into a better format and synchronizes them to your APEX app in real time.
+APEX Nitro is a build tool for APEX front-end development.
+It watches for file changes (JavaScript, CSS, other) on your system, compiles them into a better format and synchronizes them to your APEX app in real time.

 ## What APEX Nitro does